kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 3. Install SQL DB:

-   > **Note:** Kaa requires one of possible options: MariaDB or PostgresSQL.
+   > **Note:** Kaa requires one of two options: MariaDB or PostgreSQL.
 MariaDB is the default choice.

    <ul>
    <li style="list-style-type: none;">